A walk-behind spreader is used to apply grass seed.

 How to Overseed Your Lawn

-It’s July, and you’re looking at your half yellow, half green grass full of crabgrass and other weeds, and you’re wondering how your neighbors have these lush, green lawns.
-There is a rather simple fix that will have you contending for the lawn of the month in no time, overseeding.
+It’s July, and you’re looking at your half-yellow, half-green grass full of crabgrass and other weeds, and you’re wondering how your neighbors have these lush, green lawns.
+There is a relatively simple fix that will have you contending for the lawn of the month in no time, overseeding.

 Overseeding is one of those things you didn’t know you needed until you discovered how to do it.
-It involves adding grass seed to a lawn without uprooting any topsoil, and you only need a handful of tools you probably already own, fertilizer, and grass seed.
-Our guide to how to overseed your lawn will walk you through the steps to creating a beautiful, full lawn in time for the summer season.
+It involves adding grass seed to a lawn without uprooting any topsoil, and you only need a handful of tools you probably already own, such as fertilizer and grass seed.
+Our guide to overseeing your lawn will walk you through the steps to creating a beautiful, entire lawn in time for the summer season.

 Mow and Rake the Lawn